 Moving all your possessions to Portugal couldn’t be easier with Send My Bag.
 Pack up your things securely in boxes or suitcases and book in your collection from your home or office.
 Your things will then be delivered to you in Portugal once you have arrived at your new home.
 Read our ‘How it Works’ page to find out more.
 We also have some helpful tips for buying a home abroad to keep you on the right track during your property search.

-If you still aren't convinced why you should move to Portugal, read our rundown of the best reasons to move to Spain and to move to Italy to see if these destinations are more appealing.
+If you still aren't convinced as to why you should be living in Portugal, read our rundown of the best reasons to move to Spain and to move to Italy to see if these destinations are more appealing.

 Send My Bag brings you the best cycling routes in the world to help you choose something different for this year's holiday.
 Don’t just opt for any run of the mill cycling route.
 Why not tackle one of the routes found on many cyclists’ bucket lists?
 You can choose to do just part of the route, or challenge yourself to complete the entire course, and get to witness some amazing landscapes while you’re at it.